maoberlehner/markus-oberlehner-net/content/blog/how-to-pre-render-vue-powered-websites-with-webpack.md

 app.$mount('#app');
 ```

 Above you can see our `main.js` file with the code necessary to fetch the data from the API **before** every route change.
 By using this pattern, nothing is rendered until the API request has finished, so there is no *flash of empty application*.
-Depending on your application tough, you might want to use a different approach.
+Depending on your application though, you might want to use a different approach.
 Also, this is a simple example of this pattern, if your situation is more complex, [take a look at the official documentation about server side rendering](https://ssr.vuejs.org/guide/data.html#server-data-fetching).
 You can see, that we're using the `injectInitialState()` utility function, if you're interested in the code, [you can look it up on GitHub](https://github.com/maoberlehner/how-to-pre-render-vue-powered-websites-with-webpack/blob/master/src/utils/inject-initial-state.js).

 Next, for our application to work correctly, it's important that the application renders its root element with an `id="app"` attribute.
 We update our [default layout](https://github.com/maoberlehner/how-to-pre-render-vue-powered-websites-with-webpack/blob/master/src/components/layouts/LayoutDefault.vue) accordingly to achieve this.